This pear jam is flavored with a hint of vanilla and cardamom that add that touch of warmth but let the pear flavors shine. Easy and delicious!

 In this case, the sugar's a sacrifice I'm willing to make as you don't use all that much at a time, for one.
 Plus, the flavor is definitely delicious.

-Steps to make pear jam
+Steps and tips for making pear jam

 As I say, this is a pretty easy jam to make as all you do is: